Annie Besant: ‘Leading Change’ in Women’s Rights

 A friend of the family, Ellen Marryat agreed to bring up Annie and insured she received a full education.
-This allowed her to embark on a grand tour of Europe during her teenage years.
+This allowed Annie to embark on a grand tour of Europe during her teenage years.

 Besant would go on to become a widely-travelled social reformer who campaigned for Women’s Rights as well as a socialist, theosophist and writer.
 Besant was imprisoned along with good friend Charles Bradlaugh for publishing a book by birth control campaigner and supporter Charles Knowlton.
-Despite this, Besant persevered in her free-thinking methodology, becoming an important speaker for the National Secular Society, and was elected for the London School Board.
+Despite this, Besant persevered in her free-thinking methodology, becoming an important speaker for the National Secular Society, and being elected to the London School Board.